Banned Swiss-based scientist arrives in US

 Asgari had filed suit in a US federal court in Massachusetts on Thursday, seeking to compel the Trump administration to allow her to fill the post she was offered at a Harvard Medical School lab.

-Asgari twice tried to fly to the US to take the new job she was offered.
+Asgariexternal link twice tried to fly to the US to take the new job she was offered.

-Iranian national Asgari holds a doctorate degree from the Swiss Federal Institute of Technology in Lausanne (EPFL), where she had been working as a research biologist.
+Iranian national Asgari holds a doctorate degree from the Swiss Federal Institute of Technology in Lausanne (EPFLexternal link), where she had been working as a research biologist.

 She is an expert in genomics, infectious diseases, and computational biology.